datagistips/qgis-tips/see-on-street-view/README.md

 # See on Street View

+Just download the complete repository and open `see-on-street-view.qgs`.
+Everything is included in it.

 This project enables you to activate a "See on Street View" action on a layer.

 Just click on the object where you want to look, and here you go !

-Just download the complete repository and open `see-on-street-view.qgs`

 ## Where the pegman will look
 If the layer is polygonal, the pegman will look at the centroid of the object.